API key access scopes

 - Confirm in the dialog

-Updating an API Key
+Updating a personal API Key

 To update an API key’s access scopes:- Go to Settings → Connectors → API keys